ayodelephillips/fitness_assistant/README.md

 Note, you would need to update the <cluster_url> in fitness_assistant/rag/settings.py

 2. Running Jupyter Notebook for experiments
+Disregard the notebooks, as it's largely for experiments
 ```bash
 cd notebooks
 pipenv run jupyter notebook